 Well, the a priori determination that anything unchanging must prove historical continuity and anything changing must prove development, does not provide grounds for any substantive inferences to be drawn.
 In fact, the Roman Catholic appeal to historical continuity merely collapses into vacuity, if not a mere tautology.
 By having the character of an a priori argument, the argument removes itself from the very history to which it makes appeal.

 Consider, any Christian tradition, and even new heretical sects, can legitimately claim both unchanging and changing elements.
 An example of a heretical sect containing elements that are unchanged since the Apostolic era would be the Jehovah’s Witness belief in theism.
 A JW can claim, quite rightly, that their church shares belief in theism with the religion of the Apostles, but this hardly substantiates their claims.
-They can also claim—as all heretical sects do to justify innovation—that the changing elements are a development of the original truth; but this rhetorical move does not establish actual historical continuity.
-Arian heretics can claim to have continuity with the apostolic belief in the humanity of Christ; but this in no way proves that their theological aberrations are correct.
+According to the Watchtower, Jesus was a real historical figure, and it is quite true that they share this belief in common with the early Christians.
+They might also claim—as all heretical sects do to justify innovation—that the changing elements are a development or expansion of the original truth.
+However, these rhetorical moves on the part of the Watchtower do not establish actual historical continuity.
+Or again, Arian heretics can claim to have continuity with the apostolic belief in the humanity of Christ; but this in no way proves that their theological aberrations are correct.

 Why Eastern Orthodox Should Not Mimic the RC Historical Argument